 The world is unpredictable.
 The corporate ladder is now a maze, which means our students will need to think divergently.
 In this article, we explore how to integrate divergent thinking into our everyday classroom practices.
+This is an updated version of an article that was originally created in March 2018.

 Listen to the Podcast